valohai/docs/source/valohai-yaml.rst

 Steps
 ~~~~~

 Every ``step`` defines a separate execution.
-It has five valid
+It has five valid properties:
-properties:

 Name
 ^^^^

-``name`` of the step simply identifies the step in a human-readable
+The ``name`` of the step simply identifies the step in a human-readable format.
-format.

 Image
 ^^^^^

 ``image`` identifies the Docker image that will be used as the base of
 the experiment execution.
 Your code will be inserted run inside this
-image, so it should contain all the dependencies your experiment has.
+image, so it should contain most or all the dependencies your experiment has.

 Command(s)
 ^^^^^^^^^^

-``commmand`` defines a single command or a list of commands that are
+``command`` defines a single command or a list of commands that are run.
-run.

 Inputs
 ^^^^^^

 ``inputs`` defines a list of inputs.
-Inputs are data that is available
-during step execution.
+Inputs are data that is available during step execution.
+Inputs are optional for the step.

 An input has three valid properties:

-``name`` defines a human-readable name for the input.
+* ``name``: defines a human-readable name for the input.

-``default`` defines a source where the input will be fetched from.
+* ``default``: defines a source where the input will be fetched from.

-``optional`` if defined marks that this input is optional and a URL is
+* ``optional``: if defined marks that this input is optional and a URL is
   not necessary to be defined before execution of the step.

 Currently valid sources for inputs are HTTP and HTTPS URLs.
-For these
-basic access authentication is supported.
+For these basic access authentication is supported.

-During the step execution, the inputs are available under
-``/valohai/inputs/<input name>/<input file>``.
+During the step execution, the inputs are available under ``/valohai/inputs/<input name>/<input file>``.

-Inputs are optional for the step.

 Parameters
 ^^^^^^^^^^